 Marketing Budget: In order for your marketing plan to succeed, it's critical that you spend enough in each media flight to achieve an effective reach and frequency.
 Put another way, why bother marketing at all if your message gets lost in all the noise and clutter of other marketing.
 Your media buy needs to be large enough that it reaches a significant portion of your target audience 8-10 times per media campaign.

 Marketing Management: Today, it's critical to test, measure and evolve as your marketing campaign is implemented.
 Don't wait until the campaign is done to start looking at marketing results and making improvements.
-Digital marketing makes this possible because results are readable as soon as the campaigns start and its become essential to get outsized results.
+Digital marketing makes this possible because results are readable as soon as the campaigns starts.
 Testing multiple creative executions is a great way to optimize campaigns.
 So is moving dollars from weaker to stronger markets.